 As a new sister Saint Mother Theodore was sent to various parishes in France where she taught, helped the poor and cared for the sick.
 When the bishop of Vincennes, Indiana requested sisters to come to the New World to help with the influx of Catholic immigrants, Saint Mother Theodore was thought to be the only woman who could undertake such a demanding mission.

 The journey was long and difficult.
 After traveling for nearly three months Saint Mother Theodore and her five companions arrived only to discover they were in the remote wilderness of Indiana known as Saint Mary-of-the-Woods.
 There was not a village or a house in sight.
 Life was not going to get any easier.

 Despite the obstacles, Saint Mother Theodore was able to open an academy for girls in less than a year.
 Once this was done she continued forward and established schools throughout Indiana and Eastern Illinois.
 She also opened two orphanages in Vincennes and a free pharmacy at Saint Mary-of-the-Woods and Vincennes.

-At St. Peter’s Square in Rome on Oct.
-15, 2006, Mother Theodore was canonized and received the title, “Saint” from the Catholic Church.
+Saint Mother Theodore died May 14, 1856.
+On Oct.
+15, 2006 at St. Peter’s Square in Rome Mother Theodore was canonized and received the title, “Saint” from the Catholic Church.
 She is designated in the Vatican’s official record as Saint Theodora.